- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 Yes.
 At the moment we do not support offline access of content so you will need to have access to the Internet whenever you want to access the programme content.

-Payment to this programme is online.
-Please click on 'Submit', then click on 'Payment' to proceed with your payment and application submission.
-Your application will be reviewed by the Admissions Committee, and we will notify you over the coming weeks of the outcome.
+The payment and application to this programme are online.
+Your application will be reviewed by the INSEAD Admissions Committee, and we will notify you over the coming weeks of the outcome.
 Applicants who are unsuccessful in their application will be contacted and will receive full reimbursement of the fee paid.

 The Client may cancel the Application Form by giving INSEAD written notice at any time to the INSEAD Executive Education Department.

 If the Client cancels the Application Form before the content of the first week is released no cancellation fee shall apply.
 If the Client Cancels the Application Form after the content of the first week is released, the Client shall be liable to pay INSEAD 100% of the cost of Tuition fee.

 To read the full terms and conditions please click here.